Flood death toll in Indian state of Kerala jumps to 357

 Panic-stricken people have been making appeals on social media for help, saying they cannot get through to rescue services.

-"According to preliminary estimates Kerala's losses due to the floods is 19,512 crore rupees ($2.9 bln).
+"According to preliminary estimates Kerala's losses due to the floods is 19,512 crore rupees (US$2.9 billion).
 Actual losses can be estimated only after the water recedes," the statement said.

 The state chief minister has requested more funding as well as 20 more helicopters and 600 motorised boats in order to step up the rescue efforts.

-Indian Prime Minister Narendra Modi conducted a brief air inspection tour of the state Saturday and announced an immediate grant of $75 million.
+Indian Prime Minister Narendra Modi conducted a brief air inspection tour of the state Saturday and announced an immediate grant of US$75 million.